Deana Lawson

-Deana Lawson (1979) is an American artist, educator, and photographer based in Brooklyn, New York.
+Deana Lawson (born 1979) is an American artist, educator, and photographer based in Brooklyn, New York.
 Her work is primarily concerned with intimacy, family, spirituality, sexuality, and Black aesthetics.

-Lawson has been praised for her ability to communicate the nuances of African American experience: "Lawson’s oeuvre explores intimacy, affinity, sexuality and relationships.
-She has work held in the International Center for Photography collections.
+Lawson has been praised for her ability to communicate the nuances of African American experience: "Lawson's oeuvre explores intimacy, affinity, sexuality and relationships.
+She has work held in the International Center of Photography collections.
 Her photographs have been exhibited in a number of museums and galleries including the Museum of Modern Art, Whitney Museum of American Art, and the Art Institute of Chicago.

-Lawson was the winner of the Hugo Boss Prize in 2020 "for significant achievement in contemporary art".
 A solo exhibition of her work, The Hugo Boss Prize 2020: Deana Lawson, Centropy is on view May 7-October 11, 2021 at the Solomon R. Guggenheim Museum.